leoneu/units/README.md

 Because Go only allows explicit type casts, makes sure you are warned if you try to store one physical type in a variable that holds another physical type.
-E.g. it is hard to use a variable storing a velocity in a function that takes a distance, by a mistake.
+E.g. it is hard to use a variable storing a velocity in a function that takes a length, by a mistake.

 For best practice, types from the units package should only be converted to float64 values by use of the converter functions (unless you have a good reason